We are committed to promoting a culture of diversity, equity and inclusion throughout our constituencies

 The school has developed a targeted equity-in-action plan to create diverse workforce pipelines toward engineering careers.
 To make sure it happens, the plan outlines accountability and metrics for success.

 “The hard work is just beginning, however; our equity-in-action plan lays the foundation for the accomplishments we seek and the progress we hope to achieve” said Alexander Lopez, the school’s diversity liaison and assistant professor of chemical engineering.

-The Diversity Recognition Program recognizes those engineering and engineering technology colleges that make significant, measurable progress in increasing diversity, inclusion and degree attainment outcomes of their programs.
+The program recognizes those engineering and engineering technology colleges that make significant, measurable progress in increasing diversity, inclusion and degree attainment outcomes of their programs.

 To receive the bronze recognition, schools must:

 - build the infrastructure to support diverse populations

 - sponsor at least one K-12 or community college pipeline activity